Bob Roberts: Plot

 As the election approaches, Roberts is asked to appear on a network's sketch comedy show.
 When Roberts announces that he will not be playing the song he had originally proposed, a dispute breaks out between the cast and producers of the show.
 This new song turns out to be nothing more than a thinly veiled campaign endorsement, and an angry staff member of the network pulls the plug mid-performance.
 As Roberts is leaving the studio, he is seemingly shot by a would-be assassin.
 Raplin, who has been causing problems for the campaign, is initially linked to the shooting, but he is later cleared when it is found that due to constrictive palsy in his right hand he physically could not have fired the gun.
 Following the incident, Raplin contends that Roberts was never actually shot and that the gun was fired into the ground.
 Raplin's allegations are not confirmed on camera by Roberts campaign member Delores Perrigrew when she is questioned by Manchester, but she does show clear signs of remorse and abruptly quits the campaign.

-The campaign is boosted by public support following the assassination attempt, and Roberts wins the election with 52 percent of the vote.
+The campaign is boosted by public support following the assassination attempt, and Roberts wins the election with 52% of the vote.
 Although Roberts claims that his wounds have left him paralyzed from the waist down, he is seen tapping his feet at a celebration party.
 While Terry Manchester is interviewing Roberts' supporters outside the new senator's hotel, a boy runs up shouting, "He's dead, he's dead, they got him!"
 When Manchester asks him what he is talking about, the boy shouts, "Bugs Raplin!
 He's dead!
 They got him!"
 A joyful celebration breaks out among Roberts' supporters, the shot changes to an image of his hotel room, and an upright walking shadow suggesting Roberts' profile passes the window before the lights go out.
 The film ends with a radio news report about Raplin's death at the hands of a right-wing fanatic and a shot of Manchester standing in the Jefferson Memorial, looking at the words, "I have sworn upon the altar of God eternal hostility against every form of tyranny over the mind of man", inscribed there.